-That good speedup is achieved for the lowest-entropy reference pattern is not surprising.
+That good speedup is achieved for a low-entropy reference pattern is not surprising.
 To determine if good speedup is also achieved for high-entropy reference patterns, we selected a simple random number generator - RANQD1 [PrT88] - and used that to generate the address sequence.
 Ironically, a random number generator does not generate the highest entropy memory access sequence, but is a good model for the type of high-entropy memory reference pattern commonly seen in programs.
 The good news is that, as Figure 2 shows, good speedup is also achieved for this high-entropy pattern.

-Figure 1: Low-Entropy Memory Read Access Pattern Times
+Fig. 1.
+Low-Entropy Memory Read Access Pattern Times

-Figure 2: High-Entropy Memory Read Access Pattern Times
+Fig. 2.
+High-Entropy Memory Read Access Pattern Times